adasegroup/FES-feature-selector/README.md

 To evaluate performance of different methods we plan to employ the protocol from [3].
 Namely, we're going to report the number of selected features, feature groups (for ISTA with SGHT [3]) and mean squared error.

 We also plan to study the influence of the noise on the performance of each method.
-Following [1] we aim to generate data with a certain signal-to-noise ratio (SNR) and compare the estimation of SNR compared to an oracle to which the noise values are known.
+Following [1] we aim to generate data with a certain signal-to-noise ratio (SNR) and compare the estimation of SNR to an oracle to which the noise values are known.

 ### Synthetic data